Sentences and paragraphs in plain language

 Use short sentences and paragraphs

-Be concise.
+Be direct and be brief.
 Use as few words as possible to express an idea.
 By being concise, you'll help everyone, even specialists, complete their task.

 Keep sentences and paragraphs short to make them easier to scan on any screen size.
 People who have learning disabilities may find it difficult to scan and understand long sentences and paragraphs.